jacerchetoui56/Connect4-Game/README.md

 ## for developers

-to run the game you need to have _pygame_ installed on your machine.
+to run the game you need to have _pygame_ installed on your machine, also a little library called _colorama_ to color the output in the terminal.
 You can install it by running the following command in your terminal:

-    pip install pygame
+    pip install pygame colorama

 then you can run the game by running the following command in your terminal: